ddev/ddev.com/src/content/blog/one-minute-wordpress.md

 ### Demo Requirements

 DDEV is written in [Go](https://golang.org/) and leverages [Docker](https://www.docker.com/).
 These two choices help keep the end user requirements down to a minimum.
-In short, you simply need the following:
+In short, you need the following:

 - Git
 - Docker